 As a constituent who resides in your district, I just want to weigh in on the hatred and political divisiveness that I hear and read about on the news and on the Internet.
 There are forces working very hard at making sure that President Obama is defeated in 2012.
 In fact, I wouldn’t be surprised if they took an oath or signed a pledge to that effect.

 The newest political strategy is to turn the African-American community against the first black president.
 The idea is to get black folks to scream at the President and to threaten to withhold our support come November 2012.
 Due to the very high unemployment rate in the black community, this could be an easy sell.
 The well-paid professional propagandists don’t ask African-Americans to lay the blame for the lack of employment at the feet of the business world (which is hoarding up a couple of trillions in their rainy-day fund), or to consider the fact that governors everywhere are cutting down on the public sector workforce (comprised of large numbers of black Americans per capita), or to holler at the Republican-dominated House, which has blocked most of the job-creating programs introduced by Democrats.
 Instead, they want us to aim our fire solely at our President and to blame him for 30 years of white men’s policies.

 Now, I have already informed myself on what this President has done to help the American population in general, and African-Americans in particular.

 I listened to Rick Perry give his Presidential announcement speech today.
 He bragged about job growth in Texas and claimed it happened because he cut state government spending.
-That’s an interesting . . . → Read More: Rick Perry should thank Obama for Texas job growth
+That’s an interesting fantasy, but the reality is . . . → Read More: Rick Perry should thank Obama for Texas job growth